There are four taught elements, each worth 30 CATS points, in addition to a 15-20,000-word dissertation (worth 60 CATS).

 - Core Module in a Language: Ancient Greek or Latin; Italian, German, or French, at appropriate level, taught alongside undergraduates either within the Classics Dept, or in the Italian Dept or the Language centre, over the course of the whole academic year.
 Assessed by a final examination and a dossier of coursework.

-- 2 option modules chosen from the following:
+- TWO optional modules chosen from the following:

 An approved external option - There are a number of options available within the History of Art department which are particularly suitable for students on this Masters course